Neutral meson tests of time-reversal symmetry invariance

 and \T symmetry invariance is violated if $A_T \neq 0$.
 As strong and electromagnetic processes conserve \T, one needs to identify weak transitions that satisfy Eq.~(\ref{EQ:TASYM}).
 It is not trivial to identify measurable systems that satisfy this condition, and the real issue that remains is to identify the sets of interesting states, that can be used for such a test.
-The decay ($|1\rangle \to |2\rangle$) requires a \T conjugate partner ($|2\rangle \to |1\rangle$) that is experimentally distinguishable.
+The transition $|1\rangle \to |2\rangle$ requires a \T conjugate partner $|2\rangle \to |1\rangle$ that is experimentally distinguishable.

-The key to identifying pairs of measurable \T conjugate states is highlighted in Ref.~\cite{Bernabeu:2012ab}.
+A key to identifying pairs of measurable \T conjugate states is highlighted in Ref.~\cite{Bernabeu:2012ab}.
 One studies the ensemble of entangled [or Einstein-Podolsky-Rosen (EPR) correlated]~\cite{EPR,Bell:1964kc} neutral meson pairs, and reconstructs an experimentally distinguishable double tagged \T conjugate pair of transitions.
-If one follows this procedure using decays into only one orthonormal basis it is possible to construct an asymmetry that is both \T and \CP violating (for example this parallels the concept of a Kabir asymmetry measured in kaon decays~\cite{Kabir:1970ts}).
-One can go further than this, as proposed by Bernabeu et al. \cite{Bernabeu:2012ab} one can use any two different orthonormal basis pairs to classify the decays of the neutral meson pairs in terms of \T and \CP asymmetries that are different observables.
-For example natural filter basis choices include the determination of the flavour of one of the $B$ decays via transitions to a flavour specific final state (e.g. a semi-leptonic decay of a neutral pseudoscalar meson), and another natural choice is that of a neutral meson decaying into a \CP tag final state.
-Bernabeu et al. proposed the comparison of four sets of processes which satisfy the above criteria.
-Here we write these combinations generally in terms of $B$ and $D$ mesons denoted by $P$, where $\pm$ subscripts refer to the \CP eigenvalue of the \CP filter mode, and the flavour filter mode is denoted by the decay of particle or antiparticle using the nomenclature of $P$ ($\overline{P}$):
+If one follows this procedure using filter decays into only one orthonormal basis it is possible to construct an asymmetry that is both \T and \CP violating.
+For example this parallels the concept of a Kabir asymmetry measured in kaon decays~\cite{Kabir:1970ts}.
+The \BFs have performed such tests of the dual asymmetries $A_{CP,T}$ and $A_{CP,CPT}$ using dilepton and hadronic final states~\cite{Aubert:2002mn,Aubert:2003hd,Aubert:2004xga,Nakano:2005jb,Aubert:2006nf}, where

+One can go further than this, as proposed by Bernabeu et al. \cite{Bernabeu:2012ab} and use any two different orthonormal basis pairs to classify the decays.

+For example one natural filter basis choice is the determination of the flavour of one of the $B$ decays via transitions to a flavour specific final state (e.g. a semi-leptonic decay) which filters on $\{B^0, \Bzb\}$.
+Another choice is that of a neutral meson decaying into a \CP tag final state which filters on $\{B_+, B_-\}$.
+Bernabeu et al. proposed the comparison of four sets of processes which satisfy the above criteria for either \CP, \T, or \CPT operators.
+Here we write these combinations generally in terms of $B$ and $D$ mesons denoted by $M$, where $\pm$ subscripts refer to the \CP eigenvalue of the \CP filter mode, and the flavour filter mode is denoted by the decay of particle or anti-particle using the nomenclature of $M^0$ ($\overline{M}^0$).